kriskowal/kriskowal.com/content/naming-things.md

 The tape deck metaphor would give you `replay` and `skip` and provide verbs like `play`, `pause`, and `seek` if you ever need them.

+There are precedents across language boundaries for using the words `promise`, `future`, and `deferred` to variously refer to similar devices.
+Use the prevailing convention, but if there isn’t a precedent, pick one.
+But, if you need another similar thing, pick a different word entirely that captures the distinction, like `signal` or `observable`.

 It is _sometimes_ okay to beg a fine distinction between groups of words or to make arbitrary choices about how these words are grouped.
 There are cases where we need more words than there are distinct meanings.

 So, if you find you need two flavors of ends…

 # On Deque